 Stick to your normal voice (moving away from baby language remember) and tell them in three to five words what they are looking at.
 Over time they will associate the sounds you’re making with what they’re looking at, and before you know it they will constantly be describing things to you.

 Add a lot of inflection to your voice.

 Babies also learn the meaning of the different inflections that we use every time we open our mouths.
 To make it nice and easy for them to learn how to do it, make your inflections very pronounced and incredibly clear.
 Don’t go over the top with it, otherwise you’ll just confuse things, but make sure they are aware you’re changing the pitch of your voice.
 That way your baby will soon be able to differentiate the various ways you’re saying the same word.

-Daniela McVicker is a freelance writer, blogger, and contributor to Top Writers Review.
+Daniela McVicker is a freelance writer, blogger, editor at StudyClerk.com and contributor to Top Writers Review.
 She graduated from Durham University and has an MA in psychological science.
-Her passion is traveling and and finding ways to enrich students’ learning experiences.
+Her passion is traveling and finding ways to enrich students’ learning experiences.